awsdocs/amazon-sagemaker-developer-guide/doc_source/object2vec-inference-formats.md

 {"scores":[0.280087798833847,0.368331134319305,0.351581096649169]}
 ```

-In both the classification and regression formats, the scores correspond to each of the labels\.
+In both the classification and regression formats, the scores apply to individual labels\.